 Crossing the River Padma

-The dock is utter chaos with several different embarkation points, all totally obstructed by queueing trucks.
-When vehicles want to disembark the ferry they all have to reverse up to let them.
-The drivers sit with their feet on their accelerators waiting to race in and fill the gaps as soon as they are out.
-We join one line but don’t make it onto the boat.
-In fact the queue doesn’t seem to move at all.
-So we join another but again, are prevented from boarding.
+The dock is utter chaos, with several different embarkation points, all totally obstructed by queueing trucks.
+When vehicles want to disembark the ferry they all have to reverse up to let them out.
+The drivers sit with their feet on their accelerators, waiting to race in and fill the gaps as soon as they have passed by.
+We join one line, but don’t make it onto the boat.
+In fact, the queue doesn’t seem to move at all.
+So we join another, but again, are prevented from boarding.
 Ekram reverses once more and returns to the first line.
 This time, after much shunting, we are eventually successful in boarding.